|

 Merrill Edge vs Schwab: Summary

-Schwab comes out ahead in this comparison, but Bank of America customers may prefer Merrill for easy account connections.
+Schwab is the clear winner in this comparison, although Bank of America customers may prefer Merrill for easy account linking.